Liberty Mutual: Controversy

 In 2006, Liberty Mutual employees in the Los Angeles area sued, claiming that the company had failed to pay their overtime salaries.
 They attempted to certify a class-action suit, but it was dismissed on technical grounds.

 In late 2012, the company won an appeal granting it the ability to not pay employees for work performed on an overtime basis.
 Liberty Mutual relied on an amicus brief filed on behalf of the U.S. Department of Labor.
 The court decided, based on the brief, that claims personnel are exempt "administrative employees" and not eligible for overtime pay.
 In late 2012, the Supreme Court of California depublished a contrary decision on the same issue.

 In 2012 and 2013, The Boston Globe published a series of articles concerning Liberty Mutual executives' excessive compensation and weekend trips using the company's fleet of five long-range corporate jets.

 Advertising

 LiMu Emu, a character that is represented using a real emu as well as through CGI, appears in some of Liberty Mutual's advertising beginning in 2019.
-LiMu is also accompanied by Doug who tries to keep LiMu from acting up.
-Doug is played by actor David Hoffman.
+LiMu is also accompanied by Doug, portrayed by David Hoffman, who tries to keep LiMu from acting out.
+Occasionally, LiMu and Doug will have a potential client in the office and type up a policy while LiMu looks on approvingly.

 On February 9, 2023, Liberty Mutual began advertising as Liberty at the end of its commercials.

+Tanner Novlan has appeared in several commercials, alone as well as with "Doug", as a "struggling actor" who has trouble reciting basic facts about the company, especially its name ("Liberty Bibberty" and so on).

+Various commercials are on a deck overlooking the New York Harbor with the Statue of Liberty (Liberty Enlightening the World) in the background.